 Viruses and bacteria are spread through contact with contaminated surfaces and also through the air.
 Our nose is one of our primary lines of defence against airborne pathogens.
 It has a very sophisticated system for protecting the whole airway from infection and one of the key mechanisms involves the production of a chemical called nitric oxide within the nose and nasopharynx [1, 2].

 The current worldwide epidemic of COVID-19 is having enormous impact and we need to respond to all advice given by medical authorities regarding social distancing, hand-washing and general hygiene.
 We also need to take care of ourselves with general health measures that support our body’s natural immune mechanisms.
 These include things like getting adequate sleep, managing stress, eating the most healthy diet we can and breathing through our noses as much as possible at rest, during exercises and while asleep.
-While we can’t say for sure that nasal breathing inhibits replication of the COVID-19 virus it seems prudent to breathe through our nose given its well known role in general immune defence.
+While we can’t say that nasal breathing inhibits replication of the COVID-19 virus it seems prudent to breathe through our nose given its well known role in general immune defence.

 Research conducted during the a previous Coronavirus epidemic, the SARSCoV (Severe Acute Respiratory Syndrome Coronavirus) epidemic, showed that nitric oxide inhibited the replication of SARSCoV in a dose dependent manner, meaning that higher levels had a greater inhibitory effect on the replication of the virus .